MichaelBVaughn/NoFAQ/about_nofaq_2.md

 ![alt text](./nofaq_demo1.gif "an example of NoFAQ workflows.")

 NoFAQ learns simple textual substitution programs which match and repair command line interactions.
 The domain-specific language we use to express NoFAQ rules is called FixIt.
 Despite providing a simple set of textual substitution operations, FixIt is still able to encode repair rules for a rich class of command line mistakes.

+A more technical version of this account, including an in-depth description of NoFAQ/FixIt, and mathematical proofs of various language properties can be found in our paper on [arXiv](https://arxiv.org/abs/1608.08219 "arXiv").

 ## The Structure of FixIt Rules
 At the highest level, every FixIt rule has the structure